Mouse-tailed bat: Lifestyle

 Rhinopomatidae live in deserts and semi-arid climates in North Africa and South Asia, from Morocco and Senegal to South Sudan, the Middle East and India to Myanmar, Thailand, and North-Sumatra.
 They also come to agricultural areas and disturbed areas.
 They are adaptable and live along walls with low humidity and high temperatures.
 They also use crevices, rock walls, houses, tombs (including the Egyptian Pyramids, where they have been coming for more than three-thousand years), tunnels and caves as shelters.
 Animals from the more northern parts of South-Asia travel to winter colonies, where they become torpid, although they do not truly hibernate.
 In very dry periods during a food shortage they estivate, where they live on their fat stores.

 Rhinopomatidae live in colonies of thousands, where they gather in small, scattered groups.
 Mixed groups are common but groups with only males or females also occur.
 They live in roosts of a thousand or more members, and have one or two young per year.
 They have poor flight endurance and fast fliers quickly become exhausted.
 They can also quickly run on the ground.
 They hunt small insects including beetles that have flight altitudes of five to ten meters.

 Classification

 This family is closely related to Kitti's hog-nosed bat, complementing the Rhinopomatidae in the superfamily Rhinopomatoidea.
-They are also closely related to horseshoe bats, Old World leaf-nosed bats and Plecotus, the other members of the suborder Yinpterochiroptera.
+They are also closely related to horseshoe bats, Old World leaf-nosed bats and pteropodids, the other members of the suborder Yinpterochiroptera.
 There are four species that appear in the drier areas of North Africa and in southern Asia.
-There are no known fossils.
+There are two known fossil genera, Corbarhina from the Miocene of France and Qarunycteris from the Eocene of Egypt.